Skip to content

 The company has won multiple competitions and often hosts well-loved clay workshops.
 Ferticlay’s applications are targeted towards short term use, including creating pottery and figurines, using it for 3D printing, and a more commercial focus on building materials.

 • I heard you got started on Ferticlay by making your own clay at home with eggshells and clay from your family’s garden.
-I’m curious to know: why clay as the main material, and why use food waste?
+I’m curious to know: why clay as the main material, and why use food waste

 At my time in school, I realized there were a lot of materials that weren’t necessarily the most environmentally friendly.
 Even if they were eco-materials, a lot of the time they used polymers, like a plastic resin, to cure it.
 For me that wasn’t really sustainable; it’s just putting a plaster on it, so I actually wanted to make a sustainable material.